fabianlee/nodejs-web-with-node-vault/README.md

 npm init -y
 npm install express cors node-vault

+# if you want to test basic syntax locally
+node --check index.js

 # builds 'latest' image and pushes to DockerHub
 ./docker-build.sh

-# if you want to test basic syntax
-node index.js
 ```

 # Creating tag, which runs GitHub Action to build image and upload